There are various opportunities for joining CIJ, ranging from internships and fellowships to affiliation as associated experts.

 To apply, please send a resume and a statement of purpose to [email protected] with the subject: Internship

-CIJ welcomes self-driven students of all disciplines writing their doctoral thesis on topics pertaining to intersectional justice in Europe for research stays.
+CIJ welcomes Alexander von Humboldt Fellows.
 As a host institution, CIJ provides an outstanding hands-on, policy-oriented learning environment as well as an extensive network of researchers working on intersectional issues in Europe and internationally.